 Dialysis and Kidney Transplant for End-Stage Renal Disease

 In the United States, millions suffer from the symptoms of kidney disease.
-Due to the subtle nature of many symptoms, for some patients, the cause of kidney disease is never correctly determined and many live with the disease for many years without realizing it.
+Due to the subtle nature of many symptoms, for some patients, the cause of kidney disease is never correctly determined, and many live with the disease for many years without knowing it.

-Kidney Disease Diagnosis Delayed By Lack Of Testing Or Referral
+Lack Of Testing Or Late Referral for Kidney Disease

-When it comes to dealing with a failure to issue a referral, these situations are the reasons medical malpractice claims are made:
+When it comes to dealing with a failure to issue a referral, medical malpractice claims are made when these situations occur:

-- Poor examination resulting in a failure to recognize a potentially serious injury, or a failure to order the appropriate diagnostic tests
+- Poor examination resulting in a failure to order diagnostic tests, or a failure to recognize a serious injury

 - Development or worsening of injuries or illnesses as the result of a failure to refer

-- Misdiagnosis of a condition, an error that would not have happened if the care was in the hands of a specialist in that particular area
+- Misdiagnosis of a condition, an error that would not have happened if the case was in the hands of a specialist

-- Further treatment costs.
-If a patient is not referred to a specialist, a potentially serious injury or illness could become worse and require additional treatment as a result.
-This cost is generally part of an injury compensation claim.
+- Further treatment costs: Medical costs, dialysis, medications - When a patient is not referred to a specialist, an injury or illness could become worse and require additional treatment.
+This cost can be included in an injury compensation claim.

-- Loss of income.
-A patient may be required to take additional time off work to receive treatment from current or developing illnesses or injuries.
+- Loss of income: Lost wages, lost earning potential - A patient may be required to take additional time off work to receive treatment.

-- Emotional distress.
-A great deal of pain, either from the original condition or developing complications, can cause much distress for both the patient and their family.
+- Pain and suffering and other expenses - A great deal of pain can cause much distress for both the patient and their family.